jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 # Preface

-Welcome to the Operations Manual for the Sandshark.
+Welcome to the Operations Guide for the Sandshark.
 This document is intended to familiarize you with the system and provide you with the information necessary to carry out unmanned underwater vehicle (UUV) operations.

-To prevent loss or damage to the UUV, Bluefin has included many safety recommendations in this manual that should be followed carefully and should not be changed.
+To prevent loss or damage to the UUV, Bluefin has included many safety recommendations in this guide that should be followed carefully and should not be changed.
 These recommendations are highlighted with leading text indicating Warning, Caution, and Note.

-This guide contains references to checklists and other manuals in the documentation set.
+This guide contains references to checklists and other documents in the documentation set.
 This includes manuals for open-source software and commercial off-the-shelf (COTS) manuals.
 Please ensure that you have a full documentation set available before you begin any UUV maintenance, as descriptions of all of the tasks performed in a given procedure may not be covered in this guide.
-Contact Bluefin if you need extra copies of any manual in this documentation set.
+Contact Bluefin if you need extra copies of any documents in this documentation set.

 ## List of Reference Documents

-This section lists the manuals Bluefin provides for the UUV system.
-Bluefin recommends that operators, supervisors, and technicians responsible for operating and maintaining the UUV become familiar with the contents of these manuals before using the equipment.
+This section lists the documents Bluefin provides for the UUV system.
+Bluefin recommends that operators, supervisors, and technicians responsible for operating and maintaining the UUV become familiar with the contents of these documents before using the equipment.

 **Table: Reference Documents**